 But if they don't, Trump keeps saying this indefensible stuff, then Alex is boxing himself into a position where he has to make excuses for that indefensible stuff Trump is saying.

-Long before they tried to implicate Trump in all this crap, I know a lot of people that know him, including Roger Stone, and I asked him about New York Times articles in the nineties, and I told people they're very close to Trump, and I already knew Trump's proclivities.
+I know a lot of people that know him, including Roger Stone, and I asked him about New York Times articles in the 90s, and I told people they're very close to Trump, and and I already knew Trump's proclivities.

 I mean, these federal agents are not sitting around playing ping pong or eating donuts.

-You get massive arrests and massive kids saved, you get bonuses, you get promotions, you get overtime, you get everything.
+You you get massive arrests and massive kids saved, you get bonuses, you get promotions, you get overtime, you get everything.

 So, I mean, you watch these raids.

-I was just like, good God, running around like Piranhas.
+I was just like, good God.

-Follow through is at this point in time, honestly, even if it's not great, follow through seems better than whatever it is I'm dealing with all these fucks doing.
+Follow through is at this point in time, honestly, even if it's not great, follow through seems better than whatever it is I'm dealing with all of these fucks doing.

 Alex is effectively just thanking Trump for telling him what to say.